VeronikaRuliskova/help/docs/orders.md

 In the case that you’re selling a product or a service, you want to contact your customer and update the status of his or her order.

 In order to contact a customer and update order status:
-1. Follow steps 1 to 3 in the section of [where to see orders from customers.](#where-do-i-see-orders-from-customers)
+1. Follow steps 1 to 3 in the section of [where to see orders from customers](#where-do-i-see-orders-from-customers)
-2. Click on a customer you wish to contact.
+2. Click on a customer you wish to contact
-3. Click Send message in order to send SMS message or call him or her directly.
+3. Click Send message in order to send SMS message or call him or her directly
-4. Change the order status in order to keep a better overview over your order list.
+4. Change the order status in order to keep a better overview over your order list
-5. Click on the button next to order status to save it.
+5. Click on the button next to order status to save it